9 Best Secure VPNs for PC, Mac, and Phones in 2024

 ExpressVPN works on: Mac, Windows, iOS, Android, Linux, Chromebook, Blackberry, PlayStation, Xbox, Chrome, Firefox, routers, and more.

-October 2021 Update!
-ExpressVPN has dropped prices for a limited time to a crazy $6.67 per month for the 1-year plan (you can save up to 49%) + 3 months free!
+2024 Update!
+ExpressVPN has dropped prices for a limited time to a crazy $6.67 per month for the 1-year plan + 3 months free (you can save up to 49%)!
 This is a limited offer so be sure to grab it now before it's gone.
 See more information on this offer here.

 - Ultra-secure data encryption, IP/DNS leak protection, and a kill switch